Mayhul-Jindal/bookmark-script/README.md

 Collects information of your bookmarks in your browser and then update that to your github profile's readme.md automatically.

 Basically I made this so that:
-- One can share the articles they read in their profile's readme automatically.
+- One can share the articles they read if they want to.

 - Plus I haven't seen any implementation where I can view articles of my favourite developers on github so yea :)

-- **Main reason**
+- One of the main reason to start this project is to learn devops side of things.
+So basically want to a scallable microservice later(basically over-engineering it, leave me alone :)

 > This project is in a very initial state which only consist of a very simple firefox extesion(frontend), an api written in go(backend), a database and CI/CD pipeline to update my README.md.

 ## FireFox Extension